bilbostack/website/content/speakers/jordi-marti.en.md

 +++
 layout = 'speaker-detail'
 type = 'speaker'
-name = 'Jordi Martí Carrera'
-title = 'Jordi Martí Carrera'
-tagline = 'Engineering Manager at LIFULL Connect' image = 'img/speakers/jordi.jpg'
+description = 'Jordi Martí Carrera hablará en el #Bilbostack25' title = 'Jordi Martí Carrera' tagline = 'Engineering Manager at LIFULL Connect' image = 'img/speakers/jordi.jpg'
 +++
 # Jordi Martí Carrera

 With more than 20 years of experience in the development world, I have worked in very diverse teams, helping people and different businesses grow through the use of technology.